FayyazAK/airflow-task/README.md

-# Data Extraction Pipeline
+# Data Extraction, Transformation and Storage Pipeline
 ## Overview
 This document describes the implementation of an Apache Airflow Directed Acyclic Graph (DAG) named data_extraction_pipeline.
-This DAG is designed to automate the process of extracting data from websites, transforming the data, and storing it in a structured format.
-The main goal is to streamline the data handling process for websites such as dawn.com and bbc.com.
+This DAG is designed to automate the process of extracting data of articles from the landing pages of news websites www.bbc.com and www.dawn.com, transforming the data, and storing it in a structured format.
+The main goal is to streamline the data handling process for websites using DVC and Airflow.

-## DAG Configuration
-Default Arguments
-The DAG is configured with the following default parameters:

-Owner: 'airflow' — Identifies the owner of the DAG, useful in a multi-user setup.
-Depends on Past: False — Indicates that the DAG's runs do not depend on the success of previous runs.
-Start Date: May 10, 2024 — The date from which the DAG is considered to have started.
-Email on Failure: False — If set to true, Airflow will send an email to the owner if the DAG fails.
-Email on Retry: False — If set to true, Airflow will send an email to the owner if a task in the DAG retries.
-Retries: 1 — Number of retries that should be attempted on failure.
-Retry Delay: 5 minutes — The delay between retry attempts.
-Schedule
-The DAG is scheduled to run once every day (@daily), which is controlled by the schedule_interval argument.

 ## Tasks
 The DAG comprises three main tasks: